College Essay 101

 Much dreaded and oft misunderstood, the college essay is an essential component of your admissions package – and for good reason.
 The college essay (or personal statement) is your opportunity to speak directly to the admissions committee in your own voice.
 It allows you to communicate what is most important and integral to YOU, and in doing so, what makes you different from the other applicants.

-This guide provides a broad overview of everything you need to know to write a strong college essay.
-We will primarily be addressing the Common App Personal Statement, which is the main application essay used by over 800 colleges.
-However, these same principles apply to all of the essays you may be asked to write for your applications.
+This guide provides a broad overview of everything you need to know to write a strong college essay leveraging the Morganelli Method.
+This essay primarily addresses the Common App Personal Statement, which is the main application essay used by over 800 colleges.
+But we also offer support for your supplement essays here, as well as guidance for those tackling the Brown video portfolio.

 How important is the college essay?